 Aluminum window frames are inexpensive, have a slim profile, and are a popular choice for windows — but even these low-maintenance frames need to be thoroughly cleaned every once in a while to keep them looking their best.
 At their worst, aluminum window frames can develop a dull gray-brown cast and white, powdery spots, which is called oxidation.

 Aluminum oxidation's white, powdery spots chemically bind to the aluminum to protect it from further corrosion.
-Although self-protecting, the oxidization on aluminum windows severely detracts from the visual appeal of a home.
-Window manufacturers add a protective coating to aluminum window frames to protect the window from exposure to air, salt and cleaning products to prevent corrosion.
-Unfortunately, not all windows have a protective layer and do corrode.
+Although self-protecting, the oxidization on aluminum windows severely detracts from the curb appeal of a home.
+Luckily, with just a bit of scrubbing and household vinegar, you can get them bright and shiny once again.

 Dip the scrub brush into the vinegar and water solution and scrub the aluminum window frames until the oxidation disappears.
 If you're still seeing remnants of oxidation, brush the window frames with a stainless-steel wire brush until it's no longer visible.

 Window manufacturers add a coating to aluminum window frames to protect it from exposure to air, salt, and cleaning products to prevent corrosion.
 Unfortunately, not all window frames have a protective layer and do eventually corrode.